ViolaFlower/Re-Console/README.md

 ### There's also some extra QoL features that can improve the user experience, such as:
 - An easy to use calculator which can calculate anything from basic calculations to nether portal calculations, farm rate calculations and more.
 - Borderless Fullscreen mode (Mods>Minecraft>Video Settings to enable)
+- Dark Mode resource pack to save your eyes some strain
 - Free multiplayer via World Host, open to LAN and send the link to your friends to play!
 - Input fixes for MacOS and Linux
 - Optifine resource pack features*